 - Extra sunscreen and sunglasses

 - Extra pair of prescription glasses (in case you lose your good ones)

 Now you know how to pack for your tropical vacation.
-If you book your accommodations through Tint Turks and Caicos, you will be assured the best hotels, villas, rentals, and more.
+If you book your accommodations through the Turks and Caicos Company, you will be assured the best hotels, villa rentals, and more.
 Don’t worry, if you forgot to pack something and find yourself in need, simply contact the hotel concierge service and they’ll do what they can to get you all set up.